-- (1) to acquire the knowledge of whole system of air quality management, - (2) to examine technical aspects of air pollution countermeasures (stationary and mobile sources) and air quality monitoring method, - (3) to deepen understanding by exchanging opinions of current status of air quality and counter-measures in each country, and - (4) to formulate an Action Plan for solutions of air pollution control problems.
+- (1) to acquire the knowledge of whole system of air quality management, - (2) to understand the benefits of various tools for air quality management (e.g. air quality monitoring, atmospheric transport models, and emission inventory), - (3) to examine applicability of technical aspects of air pollution countermeasures(stationary and mobile sources) learned through the course in respective country, and - (4) to formulate an Action Plan for solutions of specific air quality management problems.